gridgentoo/Financial-Times-Jenkins/README.md

 1. After merge, add the new environment to the Jenkins jobs:
     1. [Deploys a helm chart from the upp repo](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/deploy-upp-helm-chart/)
     1. [Update a Kubernetes cluster](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/update-cluster/)

+# Developer documentation
+## Intellij Idea project setup
+Steps:

+1. Import the project from the maven POM
+1. Set `var` and `intellij-gdsl` as Source folders

+With this setup you will have completion in groovy files for out of the box functions injected by pipeline plugins in Jenkins.
+This might helm you at some times.

+## How do I know what functions are available OOTB
+You have 2 options:

+1. Checkout the pipeline syntax page.
+Go to any pipeline job & click the "Pipeline syntax".
+[Here is a link](https://upp-k8s-jenkins.in.ft.com/job/k8s-deployment/job/utils/job/diff-between-envs/pipeline-syntax/) to such page.
+    This page generates snipets that you can paste into your script.
+1. Use Intellij with GDSL (see setup above).
+This might not be useful sometimes, as the parameters are maps.